KimYangOfCatbpr8c/endymuhardin/Samples/JS/Angular/ExcelImportExport/ExcelImportExport/readme.txt

 disk and passes it to the ExcelConverter.import function, along with the grid instance defined on the html page.

+The sample also implements support for HTML drag/drop.
+Simply drag an XLSX file onto the FlexGrid and it will be loaded automatically.

 <b>Adding it to your application</b>

 In order to add Excel import or export support to your application, please perform the following steps: